Vipshop Holdings Limited (VIPS) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Vipshop Holdings Limited (VIPS) by analysts is $108.24, which is $0.79 above the current market price.
-The public float for VIPS is 499.65M, and at present, short sellers hold a 2.08% of that float.
-On March 09, 2023, the average trading volume of VIPS was 5.38M shares.
+The average price predicted by analysts for VIPS is $108.24, which is $1.36 above the current price.
+The public float for VIPS is 499.65M and currently, short sellers hold a 2.16% ratio of that float.
+The average trading volume of VIPS on March 13, 2023 was 5.20M shares.

 VIPS’s Market Performance

-VIPS stock saw a decrease of -2.76% in the past week, with a monthly decline of -1.47% and a quarterly a decrease of 19.39%.
-The volatility ratio for the week is 3.57%, and the volatility levels for the last 30 days are 3.84% for Vipshop Holdings Limited (VIPS).
-The simple moving average for the last 20 days is 2.85% for VIPS stock, with a simple moving average of 34.25% for the last 200 days.
+VIPS’s stock has seen a -2.94% decrease for the week, with a 0.48% rise in the past month and a 15.25% gain in the past quarter.
+The volatility ratio for the week is 3.73%, and the volatility levels for the past 30 days are at 3.72% for Vipshop Holdings Limited The simple moving average for the last 20 days is 0.93% for VIPS stock, with a simple moving average of 31.09% for the last 200 days.

 Analysts’ Opinion of VIPS